brandon-rhodes/blog/texts/brandon/2018/sympy.md

-I suppose I should have been more careful to actually read Sympy’s documentation straight through, instead of dipping in to sample it — after all,
-SymPy is a project whose [Tutorial](http://docs.sympy.org/latest/tutorial/index.html) ominously puts the section “Gotchas” _ahead_ of the section “Basic Operations”!
+I suppose I should have been more careful to actually read Sympy’s documentation straight through, instead of dipping in to sample it — especially given the fact that SymPy is a project whose [Tutorial](http://docs.sympy.org/latest/tutorial/index.html) ominously puts the section “Gotchas” _ahead_ of the section “Basic Operations”!